Skip to content

 Eviction Appeals

 Appealing an eviction judgment in Louisiana differs significantly from appealing other civil judgments.
 The law imposes a strict 24-hour deadline and specific procedural requirements that must be met to suspend execution of the eviction.
+Appeals are heard de novo in the district court, with no further appeal allowed.

 EventDeadline